Team

 snc28@pitt.edu

-Sana Chowdhry is an independent researcher with archaeological experience in the commercial and non-profit sector.
+Sana Chowdhry (MA RPA) is an independent researcher with archaeological experience in the commercial and non-profit sector.
 She has conducted archaeological field work in North America, Egypt, Jordan, England, and Saudi Arabia.
 Her research expertise and interests lie in the archaeology of Arabia, pre-modern trade networks of the Red Sea & Indian Ocean, pre-Islamic belief systems, and antiquity laws.
 Her technical expertise is in field surveying, GPR, and GIS analysis.
-She is currently a heritage management professional and freelance archaeologist based in the USA and is delighted to serve as a trench supervisor for the 2022 season of the Berenike Project.
+She is currently a heritage management professional and freelance archaeologist based in the USA and is delighted to serve as a trench supervisor since the 2023 season of the Berenike Project.

 alt